Back to Florida

 Plain English Breakdown

-This bill stops lawsuits against pesticide makers for not warning about dangers if the label meets certain conditions.
+This bill stops people from suing pesticide makers for failing to warn about risks if the product label meets specific federal conditions.

 What This Bill Does